 But here, too, the correct set-up is quite a challenge.
 It starts with finding the cookies used and continues through to the correct integration of the cookies in the cookie banner.

 Real Cookie Banner, our cookie plugin for WordPress, helps you a lot with this task.
 The integrated scanner feature and numerous design and service templates take a lot of work off your hands.

-Set up your GDPR and ePrivacy Directive-compliant cookie banner quickly and comfortably!
+Set up your cookie banner in compliance with the GDPR and ePrivacy Directive and quickly and comfortably!